-Plastipak Packaging will pay $90,000 to settle a retaliation suit
+Packaging company will pay $90,000 to settle a retaliation suit

-A female employee, who had been placed at the manufacturing company by a temporary agency, was fired because she complained that one of its employee had sexually harassed her.
-Rather than investigate her complaint, Plastipak terminated her assignment.
+A female employee, who had been placed at the manufacturing company by a temporary agency, was fired because she complained that one of its employees had sexually harassed her.
+Rather than investigate her complaint, the company terminated her assignment.

 Creating a retaliation-free workplace

 The EEOC’s “Enforcement Guidance on Retaliation and Related Issues” offers tips to help organizations reduce the risk of retaliation violations and costly settlements.
 These include: